dowsmiller-test-env/enabling-digital-research/tabular_data/config/_read_me.txt

 				the XPath query, which (if present) will be included as a note attached to the relevant column heading in the .xlsx output file.

-	The default configuration files result in output files in .csv and .json format of the same name, as well as a combined .xlsx file with tabs corresponding to each configuration file.
-These all begin with columns containing comparable metadata such as shelfmark and the name of the collection file, to allow cross-comparison.